mandiant/idawasm/readme.md

 ## installation

-There are two steps to install this loader and processor:
+There are three steps to install this loader and processor:

 1. install the python module: